elvincheung0321/portfolio/content/project/connect4/index.md

 ---
 title: 8.
 Connect 4 Game
-summary: Write about your project here...
+summary: This game was made using javascript.
 tags:
   - CV
 #date: 2022-01-01